Image credit: Supreme

 Supreme is owned by VF Corporation.

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
-Here we rate Supreme “Not Good Enough”.
+Here we rate Supreme “It’s a Start”.
 These are a few factors influencing its score:

 • There’s no evidence it uses any lower-impact materials.